Srijito354/lossfunk_intro_project/README.md

 ## PlanSearch joke generation and their corresponding judgement by a panel of LLM judges.

 **Abstract:**
-A multi-model system where AI "judges" with distinct comedic tastes evaluate a joke and collaboratively arrive at a final verdict through iterative discussion.
+A multi-model system where AI "judges" with distinct comedic tastes evaluate a joke and collaboratively arrive at a final verdict through iterative "discussion".

 ---